telerik/ajax-docs/controls/window/troubleshooting/calling-the-predefined-dialogs-from-the-server-methods.md

 ---
 title: Calling the Predefined Dialogs from the Server Methods
-page_title: Calling the Predefined Dialogs from the Server Methods | RadWindow for ASP.NET AJAX Documentation
+page_title: Calling the Predefined Dialogs from the Server Methods - RadWindow
-description: Calling the Predefined Dialogs from the Server Methods
+description: Check our Web Forms article about Calling the Predefined Dialogs from the Server Methods.
 slug: window/troubleshooting/calling-the-predefined-dialogs-from-the-server-methods
 tags: calling,the,predefined,dialogs,from,the,server,methods
 published: True